nikfrank/pgx/todo/test/README.md

 todo (testing)
 ---

-document return types:
+dbstats

+check that overwriting a _hash fails

 upsert (array of objects updated)

-read (array of objects read)

-read some records

 update the records

+limit & sorted reads

+array $contains item, array

 ...

 pgboot reinserting data

 empty boot db -> call at end and check is empty

-array $contains item, array

-limit & sorted reads

 erase some records